oleobal/dd-dicetron/doc/language.md

 We could conceivably have two types of lists of numbers, ones that are silently reducibles and ones that aren't.
 But I think it would be very obscure to the point of uselessness.

+The special syntax `[number..number]` creates a numeric list with that range, inclusive.

 #### NumList & NumRoll